Data Acquisition (DAQ) and Control from Microstar Laboratories

 icon

 While the basic idea is good, this turns out to be seriously over-simplified, and measurements obtained that way would be unsatisfactory.
 The rest of this note discusses how to extend the basic idea so that it yields fully satisfactory results.
-Actually, the results are much better than merely satisfactory.
+Actually, the results can be much better than merely satisfactory.
 How much better might surprise you.

 Hazards and Solutions for FFT Harmonic Analysis